 - Low part count = easy build for beginners!

-- Dual power supplies: use a 9V battery or save money on batteries with an AC Adapter rated at 5-12V 200mA Center Positive polarity.
+- Dual power supplies: use a 9V battery or save money on batteries with an AC Adapter rated at 5-12V 200mA Center Negative polarity.
 DC Jack allows for power switching so that battery power is only enabled when there is no AC Adapter plugged in.

 - Control Voltage (CV) input allows step sequencers and waveform generators to expand the sonic capabilities of the Atari Punk Console from drone to arpeggio-like dynamism.
 Use any variable voltage source from 0-Supply Voltage for some glitchy goodness!